Ab-initio simulation of excited-state potential energy surfaces with transferable deep quantum Monte Carlo: Discussion

-We conclude that the presented method improves the accuracy and significantly reduces the cost of simulating excited-state PESs using deep-learning QMC approaches.
+While the limitations offer promising directions for future research, we have shown that transferable deep-learning QMC simulation of molecular PESs can already be applied to study challenging electronic structure problems as is.
+The presented method improves the accuracy and substantially reduces the cost of simulating excited-state PESs using deep-learning QMC approaches.
 Our transferable ansatz provides a coherent framework not only for accessing energies but also, as shown, for computing intermolecular overlaps across geometries (or time steps).
-These overlaps could be used in the surface hopping picture to approximate non-adiabatic couplings and, in turn, determine hopping probabilities \cite{hammes-schiffer1994}.
+These overlaps can be used in the surface hopping picture to approximate non-adiabatic couplings and, in turn, determine hopping probabilities \cite{hammes-schiffer1994}.
 At the same time, transferable simulation of excited-state PESs can be a source of highly accurate solutions to the Schrödinger equation to be consumed in down-stream tasks, such as parameterizing excited-state force fields.